lmddc-lu/360.skilltech.tools/README.md

 Instructions stands in /doc/installation.md.
 You will find a docker-compose file to quickly setup a development or production environment.

-## Issues

-Any issue can be reported at bugs@skilltech.dev

 ## Licences

 Unless otherwise stated, source code found in this repository is distributed under the AGPL v3 licence.
 The source code of the viewer that resides in www/v is distributed under the MIT Licence (Expat)

 See CREDITS.md for more details about licences and contributors.